 By Sophie Donszelmann, News Editor

-The organisation, Defend the Right to Protest, summarised aims under which the movement was organising.
-“Defend protesters against police violence and criminalisation.
+“Defend the Right to Protest”, a campaign against police violence, summarised the aims under which the movement was organising: “defend protesters against police violence and criminalization.
 Support the right to organise, strike and demonstrate.
 No to student suspensions.
 No to injunctions on protests and occupations on campus.”

 The procession of over one thousand moved away from the ULU Bloomsbury campus, down South Hampton Row, Kingsway (passing the LSE campus) and terminated in front of the Royal Courts of Justice, where the Mark Duggan inquiry is being held.
-Riot vans arrived on the Strand, however, police did not exit the vehicles.
+Riot vans arrived on the Strand, however police did not exit the vehicles.

-In an interview with the Beaver, Rachel Wenstone, Vice President of Education for the NUS, said the “behaviour from the police and the criminalisation of students is a worrying trend and it is something we should be opposing hard.”
-The NUS publically condemned the violence against students and called for Boris Johnson to launch an inquiry into police behaviour and tactics; a step which the mayor confirmed he would undertake in his speech at LSE two evenings prior.
+In an interview with The Beaver, Rachel Wenstone, Vice President of Education for the NUS, said the “behaviour from the police and the criminalization of students is a worrying trend and it is something we should be opposing hard.”
+The NUS publically condemned the violence against students and called for Boris Johnson to launch an inquiry into police behaviour and tactics; a step that the mayor confirmed he would undertake in his speech at LSE in the same week.

 Photo courtesy of Dennis Mooney